tendermint/tendermint/spec/p2p/v0.34/README.md

 - The address is private

 A node has a requests map where it stores all requets it issued to a peer asking it for more peer addresses.
 If a `PexAddress` message returns an error, a node marks the sending peer as bad.
+-->
+## References

+Documents that describe some of the functionality of the p2p layer prior to this specification:

+- https://github.com/tendermint/tendermint/tree/master/spec/p2p : Peer information (handshake and addresses); Mconn package;
+Tendermint nodes can connect and communicate via p2p to one another.
+The main high level responsibilities of the p2p layer are  1) establishing and maintaining connections between peers and 2) managing the state of peers.
+- https://github.com/tendermint/tendermint/tree/master/docs/tendermint-core/pex : PEX reactor (*Note* I am not sure that the peer exchange section is valid anymore)
+-

 ## Notes on diff v0.35+ and v0.34